JAndrassy/WiFiEspAT/README.md

 You can use WiFiUdpSender class if you only send messages.
 See the UdpSender.ino example.

 * `beginMulticast` is not implemented
+* `write(callback)` variant of write function for efficient sending with a callback function
 * `getLinkId` returns the corresponding linkId of AT firmware for advanced use.
 It returns WIFIESPAT_NO_LINK if the UDP is not initialized.
 The valid range is from 0 to WIFIESPAT_LINKS_COUNT.

 ## Logging